philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 * `p` - The name of the policy to use for filtering.
 Defaults to `default` if not provided.
 * `c` - The filtering context.
 Optional; when omitted or empty, no context is used (see above).
 * `async` - **PDF only.** Whether to process the request asynchronously.
 Defaults to `true`.
 The text endpoint is always synchronous and ignores this parameter.
+* `filename` - Optional.
+A filename to record with this request in the [redaction ledger](../../redaction/ledgers.md).
+When omitted, the ledger records `none-provided`.

 ### Headers